Desloge family: Reputed Kennedy connection

 Durie Malcolm, wife of Firmin V. Desloge IV, was long rumored to have been briefly married to John F. Kennedy in 1947 in Palm Beach, Florida.
-Accessed FBI reports under FOI request lend weighty evidence of the accuracy of the marriage.
+FBI reports accessed through FOI requests appear to substantiate the rumors.
 In 1998, Malcolm's sister-in-law, Mrs. William L. Desloge, endorsed the story in a personal interview: "Of course it's true, we were all there at the parties in Palm Beach with them."

 Philanthropy

 The 1932 bequest of Desloge II funded the Firmin Desloge Hospital, today known as St. Louis University Hospital; a separate bequest one year later from his wife, Lydia Desloge, built a Desloge Chapel at the hospital.
 Desloge II willed his original 47 acres of his hand-dug pits of the original lead mining operations and the deeply rutted wagon tracks on a property in Washington County.
 The family then donated this land for a park, today named Firmin Desloge Park, and dedicated it to the mining families in the area.

 In 1955, Joseph Desloge donated to the state of Missouri some 2,400 acres of land acquired over 17 years in Reynolds County.
 The land, which included a shut-in region and more than two miles of river frontage, today composes the bulk of Johnson's Shut-Ins State Park.
 He continued donating money to improve the park.
 Desloge also donated land for Sunset Park in north St. Louis County on the Missouri River; and sold to St. Louis County the 2,300-acre Pelican Island in the middle of the Missouri River (for just $91 an acre) as a nature preserve.